gmail unsubscribeemail managementproductivity

 2. Connect Gmail → Analyze → Review → Bulk unsubscribe

-4. Use block feature for persistent offenders
+4. Use the block feature for persistent offenders

 Option 2: Gmail native tools (1-2 hours)